Instruction & Workshops

 For more information about our specific workshop offerings, please see our upcoming events.

-Faculty workshops can also be found through NLI, look for offerings sponsored by University Libraries.
+Faculty workshops can also be found through Professional Development Network (PDN), look for offerings sponsored by University Libraries.